 Importantly, you only have a limited time to file a lawsuit under the Maryland statute of limitations.
 The law requires negligent parties to reimburse accident victims for the full amount of their lost wages.
 If you suffered a serious injury, you might not be ready to return to work due to those injuries even once the statute of limitations has expired.

-At the Baltimore law office of William G. Kolodner, P.A., our experienced personal injury lawyers work to get reimbursement for the full value of your lost income–even if that income represents future lost earning capacity.
+At the Baltimore law office of William G. Kolodner Personal Injury Lawyers, our experienced personal injury lawyers work to get reimbursement for the full value of your lost income–even if that income represents future lost earning capacity.
 To establish your right to future lost wages, we may present:

 - Testimony from your doctor about the extent of your injuries

 - Information about your future employment prospects